-7.2 Monopoly Lending
+B. Monopoly Lending

 In this extension, we consider what type of equilibrium can exist when the lender has monopoly power.
-Specifically, we assume that a single lender can make a take it or leave it offer to the borrower and that if the borrower rejects this offer, she receives her outside option.
-Neither the full-information optimal contract nor the non-contingent contract defined in section §5 are equilibria, because both offer positive surplus to the borrower and zero surplus to the lender.
+Specifically, we assume that a single lender can make a take it or leave it offer to the borrower and that if the borrower rejects this offer, then she receives her outside option.
+Neither the fullinformation optimal contract nor the non-contingent contract defined in section §IV are equilibria because both offer positive surplus to the borrower and zero surplus to the lender.

 To study the monopoly case, we parameterize both the full-information optimal contract and the non-contingent contract by the required investment.
-Suppose that there exists a $\overline{K} > K$ such that the full-information optimal contract, $\overline{s}(\theta, \overline{K})$, results a payoff for the borrower equal to her outside option.
-Likewise, suppose that there exists a $K^ > K$ such that the non-contingent contract, $s^(K^)$, also results in a payoff for the borrower equal to her outside option.
-In this sub-section, we will ask whether there exist equilibria with the contracts $\overline{s}(\theta, \overline{K})$ and $s^(K^)$.
-We will continue to impose the D1 refinement on off-equilibrium contract offers.
+Suppose that there exists a $\bar{K} > K$ such that the full-information optimal contract, $\bar{s}(\theta, \bar{K})$ , results in a payoff for the borrower equal to her outside option.
+Likewise, suppose that there exists a $K^ > K$ such that the non-contingent contract, $s^(K^)$ , also results in a payoff for the borrower equal to her outside option.
+In this sub-section, we ask whether there exist equilibria with contracts $\bar{s}(\theta, \bar{K})$ and $s^(K^)$ .
+We continue to impose the D1 refinement on off-equilibrium contract offers.

-The answer is no for the full-information contract, and yes for the non-contingent contract.
-The existence of the non-contingent contracts equilibria follows from the proof of proposition 3- nothing in that proof depended on a specific value for K. The only effect of competition was to allow the borrower to choose a contract from another lender.
-Although the type θ is common to all lenders, because the non-contingent contract's payoff for the borrower does not depend on θ , the borrower's inference about θ does not change the appeal of the non-contingent contract.
+The answer is no for the full-information contract and yes for the non-contingent contract.
+The existence of the non-contingent contracts equilibria follows from the proof of Proposition 3; nothing in that proof depended on a specific value for K. The only effect of competition was to allow the borrower to choose a contract from another lender.
+Although the type $\theta$ is common to all lenders, because the non-contingent contract's payoff for the borrower does not depend on $\theta$ , the borrower's inference about $\theta$ does not change the appeal of the non-contingent contract.
 It is as if the borrower had a fixed outside option instead, which is what is assumed in the monopoly case.

 However, for the full-information contract, competition is essential.
-For the uninformative type (θ_0) , the full-information contract is identical to a non-contingent contract.
-For many other types (by lemma 2), the full-information contract is contingent and, due to lender risk-aversion over promises (assumption 2), offers a higher payoff to the uninformative type than the non-contingent contract.
+For the uninformative type $(\theta_0)$ , the full-information contract is identical to a non-contingent contract.
+For many other types (by Lemma 2), the full-information contract is contingent and, due to lender risk-aversion over promises (Assumption 2), offers a higher payoff to the uninformative type than the non-contingent contract.
 As a result, the uninformative type is tempted to deviate.
-When there are other lenders, the borrower can use their offers to determine the common type, and avoid being "tricked" by this deviation.
-With a monopoly lender, this is not possible, and as a result there is no full-information contract equilibrium.
-In summary, competition is necessary for the existence of the best equilibrium, but the non-contingent equilibrium always exists.
+When there are other lenders, the borrower can use their offers to determine the common type and avoid being "tricked" by this deviation.
+However, this is not possible with a monopoly lender, and as a result there is no full-information contract equilibrium.
+In summary, competition is necessary for the existence of the best equilibrium but the non-contingent equilibrium always exists.

 Note that this result offers a hysteresis-based explanation for why we might expect the noncontingent equilibrium to occur despite the presence of competition.
-If, in the beginning of the market, there was only one lender, the non-contingent contract would be used.
-This might anchor borrower expectations, so that as other competing lenders entered, the non-contingent contract would continue to be employed.
-Entry of lenders would still benefit the borrower, due to better pricing (the difference between K^ and K described above), but would not achieve the full benefit of allowing for contingent contracts.
+If, at the beginning of the market, there was only one lender, then the non-contingent contract would be used.
+This might anchor the borrower's expectations, so that as other competing lenders entered, the non-contingent contract would continue to be employed.
+The entry of lenders would still benefit the borrower, due to better pricing (the difference between $K^$ and K described above), but would not achieve the full benefit of allowing for contingent contracts.

-7.3 Adverse Selection about Marginal Distributions
+C. Adverse Selection of Marginal Distributions